muldjord/boris/README.md

 ## Release notes

-#### Version 2.5.0 (In progress, unreleased):
+#### Version 3.0.0 (In progress, unreleased):
 * Boris is now fully scriptable allowing for random outcomes of behaviours
 * Behaviours now allows comments inside frame area in .dat files
 * Boris now gets hyper when drinking coffee
 * Boris now sometimes uses his umbrella when falling
 * Boris will now bounce when hitting the ground at high velocity
-* Extreme winds (> 10 m/s) now moves Boris when showing weather
+* High winds (> 10 m/s) now moves Boris when showing weather
-* Boris now moves to opposite side when reaching x border
+* Boris now moves to opposite side when reaching horizontal borders
 * Added iddqd "secret" menu
-* Removed "time_factor" config
+* Removed "time_factor" config as it is now based on hyper stat instead
 * Added wind data to tray menu
 * Boris will now get sad when encountering a deceased friend
 * Added dynamic shadow based on the current Boris sprite size and location
 * Switched to SFML for sound
 * Added slight pitch randomness to all sounds
 * All sounds are now panned in stereo depending on Boris' location
-* Improved many behaviours
+* Improved many existing behaviours
-* Added scripting to many existing behaviours for more random outcome
+* Added scripting to many existing behaviours for more interesting outcomes
 * Added a bunch of new dynamic behaviours
 * Added drawing routines to scripting language
+* Added scoping to if sentences in scripting language
+* Boris is now ticklish (scroll mouse wheel on him)
+* Boris now less likely to pick a "social" behav when moving mouse over him

 #### Version 2.0.2 (4th December 2018):
 * Added 'allowFlip' flag to behaviours giving those a 50% of being flipped horizontally